andywer/webpack-blocks/README.md

 ## Upgrade from v0.4

-Do you have an existing webpack-blocks v0.4 setup?
 Check out our [migration guide](./docs/MIGRATION-GUIDE.md) to get started with v1.0 today.

 ## Example